 Smith’s association with Carr lasted even longer.
 The collective which Carr formed in late 1969, of which Smith was a founder-member, was Nucleus, Britain’s pre-eminent jazz-rock group.
 In July 1970 Nucleus appeared at the Montreaux Jazz Festival in Switzerland, taking out first prize in the European Band competition.
 The prize was an appearance at the USA’s premier jazz event, the Newport Jazz Festival.

 Smith remained with Nucleus until 1982, playing on 12 albums.
-Other notables to play with the group included guitarist Chris Spedding and keyboardist Geoff Castle; and Smith’s standing within the group saw several NZ expatriates join the ranks, including Billy Kristian and Dave MacRae.
+Other notables to play with the group included guitarist Chris Spedding and keyboardist Geoff Castle; and Smith’s standing within the group saw several New Zealand expatriates join the ranks, including Billy Kristian and Dave MacRae.

 Nucleus was never a full-time unit and Smith also played on numerous recording sessions and in backing bands.
 He was Georgie Fame’s first-choice saxophonist during the 1970s, played a Royal Command Performance behind Dusty Springfield, and even played on Bing Crosby’s final album.
 In 1977 he joined Dave MacRae, Joy Yates and Billy Kristian in Pacific Eardrum.
 He returned to New Zealand in 1982.